thezerothcat/LaMulanaRandomizer/README.txt

 1.25:
 -----------------------------
-Ability to randomize the fake Ankh Jewel and Sacred Orb with other floating items.
+Ability to randomize the fake Ankh Jewel, fake Sacred Orb, exploding chest in Gate of Illusion, and empty chest in Graveyard of the Giants.
+The fake items and empty chest will spawn bats, and the exploding chest will explode.
+Removed items in chests may now randomly give 10 coins instead of a weight.

-1.22:
+1.24:
 -----------------------------
 More bugfixes.